Fellow, Detroit Program

 - Two letters of recommendation.

-The deadline for application submission is June 18, 2018.
 We aim to have our fellow on board by Fall 2018.

 Kresge is proud to be an Equal Employment Opportunity and Affirmative Action employer.
 We do not discriminate based upon race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, status as an individual with a disability or other applicable legally protected characteristics.